kreait/convertappicon/README.md

 # convertappicon

 **convertappicon** converts a pdf into multiple app icons.
-It is a macOS tool written in Swift and currently supports generating iOS icons.
+It is a macOS tool written in Swift and currently supports generating iOS icons (iPhone, iPad and watch).
 The easiest way is to execute it from a project target script phase inside of Xcode.

 **IMPORTANT**: Put the master pdf file into the project right alongside the destination AppIcon with an additional tailing 'Pdf' asset name (see sample).
 You do *not* need to bundle/copy the pdf to the target itself.